 - Plan every meal, every snack down to each morsel and beverage – What in the world do you make for snacks on GAPS?
 Seriously soup all day???
 That will take some serious explaining to the kids so I don’t have anarchy on my hands if we ever try GAPS.
 I found that by day two, I had made a few things we could eat, but I just wasn’t prepared for all the things we were cutting out on day one.

 - Plan ahead – make some basic soup the day before – a huge batch if you’re smart!
 Then you don’t have to worry about lunches.

 - Make a big batch of beef jerky – one of the few snacks my husband could pack for work when raw fruit and nuts were off the table.
-Plus some other snacky things we can eat, like coconut flour muffins with date sugar instead of honey and Butternut Spice Bars from Healthy Snacks to Go, without the maple syrup.
+Plus some other snacky things we can eat, like Healthy Snacks to Go, without the maple syrup. (use the code STEWARDSHIP for 10% off at that site!) muffins with date sugar instead of honey and Butternut Spice Bars from

 - Figure out how to get rid of or store your regular leftovers that you can’t eat, like cut fruit, leftover suppers, opened cheese, etc. The five days before you begin and your shopping trip that week need to be planned out pretty well, too, so that you don’t have a whole bunch of food staring at your that you can’t eat, and then let it go to waste.

 - Brainstorm things to do that don’t involve food and that don’t make people think about food (like sitting and watching a show in the morning, which is often accompanied by some before-breakfast trail mix for my kids).